George-Grainger/georgegrainger.com/src/lib/projects/en/reinforcement-learning.md

 ---
 title: Reinforcement Learning
 subtitle: Computational models simulating the dopamine system circuirty in the brain
-description: My third-year project in which I hope to create simulations of the dopamine system, specifically relating to addiction through reinforcement learning models.
+description: My third-year project creating a more holistic reinforcement learning model that could simulate the adoption and progression of substance abuse and gambling disorders.
+By identifying key risk factors, this research could help lessen the impact of addiction on both individuals and wider society.
 src: /images/projects/brain.webp
 placeholderSrc: /images/projects/brain-placeholder.webp
 alt: A purple 3d render of a brain